Spring Term 2021 – Year 2 Curriculum Newsletter

 Happy New Year and welcome to the Spring Term in Year 2.

 Our English work will be based around our topic this term which is ‘Lighthouses’.
-Last week we started our work on the text ‘The Lighthouse Keeper’s Lunch’ by Ronda and David Armitage.
-We have got into role as various characters from the story and we have had fun acting out scenes and using the Pic Collage app to document our learning.
-We have also learned about instruction texts and written our own instructions explaining how to make a sandwich.
+Next week we will start our work on the text ‘The Lighthouse Keeper’s Lunch’ by Ronda and David Armitage.
+We will get into role as various characters from the story and we will act out scenes and use the Pic Collage app to document our learning.
+We will also learn about instruction texts and write our own instructions explaining how to make a sandwich.
 We will continue with this text over the coming weeks and we will write explanation texts, letters and create posters.
-The unit of work will culminate with your child writing their own ‘Lighthouse Keeper’ story which they will ‘publish’ ready for you to read at Open Day.
+The unit of work will culminate with your child writing their own ‘Lighthouse Keeper’ story which they will ‘publish’.
 We are also going to learn about Grace Darling and write a recount and diary entry.
 We will be using our IT skills to create non-fiction e-books about lighthouses.
-Towards the end of term we will visit St Catherine’s lifeboat station and produce a recount and a non-fiction booklet about the RNLI.
+Towards the end of term, we are hoping to visit St Catherine’s lifeboat station and produce a recount and a non-fiction booklet about the RNLI.
 We will also do a small unit on poetry focusing on the seashore and the use of descriptive language.

 Through our ‘Guided Reading’ sessions your child will continue to read a varied range of reading material.
-They will continue to bring home reading books on a daily basis.
+They will continue to bring home reading books on a weekly basis.
 You should read with your child for approximately 15 minutes each day.
-They may keep longer books for more than one evening.
-This week we have tested the children on all the Year 1 and 2 common exception words and high frequency words.
-We have been really pleased with the progress the children have made with this and we are grateful for the hard work people put into this over the Christmas holidays.
+Next week we will be testing your child on all the Year 1 and 2 common exception words and high frequency words.
 The spellings your child knows will be highlighted yellow in the front of their spelling book and the words not highlighted are the words they need further work on.
 To meet year group expectations your child will need to be able to spell these words correctly by the end of Year 2.

 This term in mathematics we are concentrating on: